vercel/examples/publishing-templates.md

 # or to update multiple templates in the way the GH action does
 pnpm update-templates solutions/monorepo/README.md solutions/nx-monorepo/README.md

+# or to force update all templates
+pnpm force-update-templates
 ```

 Where `solutions/monorepo` is the path to the example.
 In order for it to work you'll need a `.env.local` file in the root of this repo with: